The UFC logo and the history of the company

 Ultimate Fighting Championship (UFC) is one of the most popular fighting competitions globally.
 However, the company has gone through a long journey to arrive at its current position in the world of fighting competitions.

 The ultimate fighting championship was started by Arthur Davie and Rorion Gracie, an expert in Brazilian jiu-jitsu.
 The UFC aimed to promote the family martial art school.
-Gracie family was already famous for their legendary “The Gracie Challenge.”
-The tournament featured experts from other fields of fighting facing off with one of Gracie Family member or their student in a real fight.
+Gracie’s family was already famous for their legendary “The Gracie Challenge.”
+The tournament featured experts from other fields of fighting facing off with one of Gracie Family member or their students in a real fight.

 The first UFC event was done on 12th November 1993 at McNichols Sports Arena, Denver, Colorado.
 The event became commonly known as UFC 1.
 Earlier Ultimate Fighting Championship competitions aimed at identifying the most effective martial art from different fighting disciplines like karate, judo, Muay Thai, boxing, Brazilian Jiu-Jitsu, Sambo and wrestling.
 Fighters started using techniques from different disciplines, which resulted in the creation of a Mixed Martial Arts style of fighting.